Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

 ### Update training data

 You will make updates to the training data for a Custom Speech project to improve its performance compared to the benchmark.
 Training data is in the `training` folder in this repo.

-For example, add a line to `training/relate-text.txt` such as:
+For example, edit the `related-text.txt` file in the `training` folder and add a new line such as:

 ```txt
 This is language data for my second model.
 ```

-Commit the changes to the training data:
+Commit the changes you have made to the training data:

 ```bash
 git add .